 If you’d like to grow a healthy lavender plant indoors, remember to provide it with lots of bright light!
 Aim for at least six hours of sunlight daily to keep your plant happy.

-For more, see our in-depth guide on how to harvest, dry, and preserve lavender at home and our essential guide to propagating lavender if you’re looking to expand your collection.
+For more, see our in-depth guide on how to harvest, dry, and preserve lavender at home, the uses and benefits of lavender, and our essential guide to propagating lavender if you’re looking to expand your collection.